RBI Grade B Syllabus 2026: Updated Exam Pattern for Phase 1, 2 & Interview

 5. Organisational Conflict

-7. Organizational Development and Ethics
+7. Organisational Development and Professional Ethics

 1. Organisational Change and Group